FootballAnalysis/footballanalysis/Event Detection (Image Based)/README.md

 This module has been implemented using Neural Networks.
 The proposed algorithm of this network is presented in fig (1). our work has some improvements and advantages as below:
-- using of the [EfficientNet](https://arxiv.org/abs/1905.11946) architecture for image classification
+- using of the new architecture for image classification
 - using the Fine-grained architecture and solving the problems related to yellow and red card classification
 - Improving the recognition of No Highlights images and event images using 3 methods
 1. using of VAE.
 2. Setting a Threshold in the Classification Network.
-3. Using 3 image classes in EfficientNet to ensure that the event images are not mistakenly assigned to the classes related to these events.
+3. Using 3 image classes in image classification module to ensure that the event images are not mistakenly assigned to the classes related to these events.

 - Using our new [Soccer event dataset](https://github.com/FootballAnalysis/footballanalysis/tree/main/Dataset/Soccer%20Event%20Dataset%20(Image)).